 I'm really digging the Lotus Leaf scarf pattern.
 It works up super quick and everyone has seemed to like them (I've given two away so far, but some of my other friends have put in requests).
 My friend, Kate (of Bean-sitting fame), requested that I make one to donate to her Mardi Gras marching club's silent auction, but instead of wanting one of the Noro ones, she wanted something pink, sparkly and fabulous, so this one, made out of Karabella Pima Gold, was born.
 I'm pretty sure I'm going to have to make another one for her when she sees it.

+Also, my friend who got the first scarf during my Christmas party called yesterday (while I happened to be in a yarn store, go figure) and asked if I would be willing to make one for her child's physical therapist as a belated Christmas present.
+So, I picked up some really pretty red Cascade 220 and made this one for her.
+Even made myself $20!
+I wasn't going to charge her for it, but since she was giving it as a gift, she wanted to buy it.
 What else have I been doing?
 Well, I finished this really great pair of socks for my friend, Kelly's, birthday present (only two months after the actual birthday!).
 They are made with yarn from the Knit Witch in the Brewtopia colorway, which is kinda perfect since I call her "Beer Kelly".
 (I have two Kelly's in my near group of friends and when referring to them to Hubby, I have to clarify which one I'm talking about.
 She likes beer.
 The other one is short, so she's "Little Kelly".
 I'm not terribly creative.)

 Also, I'm participating in Sock Wars V later this month, so I decided to test myself to see how quickly I could whip up a pair of socks that actually had a pretty complicated lace pattern to them.
 The good news is that I knocked out these bad boys in one weekend, the bad news is I really hurt my left hand.
 It was pretty sore after I finished up, most likely because I was holding the yarn differently to accomodate a new purling technique, called Norwegian Purl.
 I like it a lot because you don't have to shift the yarn to the front of the piece to accomplish a purl stitch, saving precious seconds when knitting for speed.
 These are called Flying V socks.
 I like that pattern a lot and wish I'd done them with a prettier color.
 I was just using the brown because they were practice socks and I just didn't care.